aoide/digitalkate-mk/docs/nc-des/index.md

 !!! note

-    The website has undergone a redesign since these screenshots were taken and are not longer accurate of the live site.
+    The website has undergone a redesign since these screenshots were taken and are no longer accurate of the live site.

 [View full analysis image set](./analysis.md)